Administrative Roles

 Qualifications

-• Bachelor’s degree in education, theater, nonprofit management, or related field or equivalent experience
+• Bachelor’s degree in education, theatre, nonprofit management, or related field or equivalent experience

 • Excellent administrative skills, including strong proficiency with Google Suite